 We are optimistic that this technology will bring a capability to the warfighter in the very near future.Brent Azzarelli, NSWC Dahlgren Division GUSS Project Manager

-The Naval Surface Warfare Center (NSWC) Dahlgren Division, Virginia Tech, and TORC were tasked by the Marine Corps Warfighting Laboratory (MCWL) to design, develop, and test a fleet of four Ground Unmanned Support Surrogate (GUSS) vehicles.
-GUSS systems are optionally unmanned and autonomous vehicles that reduce the dependence of dispersed ground combat elements on external resupply, reduce the loads carried by the dismounted Warfighter, and aid casualty evacuation.
+The Naval Surface Warfare Center (NSWC) Dahlgren Division, Virginia Tech, and TORC Robotics were selected by the Marine Corps Warfighting Laboratory (MCWL) to design, develop, and test another off-road performance vehicle as a continuation to the original GUSS effort to support on-going Marine Corps experimentation with autonomous ground vehicles.
+The Ground Unmanned Support Surrogate Autonomous Internally Transportable Vehicle (GUSS AITV) is designed to reduce the dependence of dispersed ground combat elements on external resupply, reduce the loads carried by the dismounted Warfighter, and aid casualty evacuation.